OperationSpark/first-website/README.md

 You'll be creating a whole web page from scratch, from creating the `index.html` file, to writing all the `<html>` tags, adding content and style with CSS.
 Because you're creating this page from scratch, there will be no TODO's to find in our code in this project.

 To complete the assignment, below you'll find numbered **TODO** lesson steps.
 While reading this lesson, whenever you come across a **TODO** step, you are expected to do this step, which may require you to create a file, or insert some HTML, CSS or JavaScript in the appropriate place.
 Please follow the instructions closely.
-Sometimes, however, we may be showing you code examples to make a point, so you only need to add code if we're explicity telling you to do a lesson step, so please be aware of the actual lesson steps.  <a href="https://pages.github.com/" target="_blank">If you want to learn more about GitHub Pages, have a look here...</a>
+Sometimes, however, we may be showing you code examples to make a point, so you only need to add code if we're explicitly telling you to do a lesson step, so please be aware of the actual lesson steps.  <a href="https://pages.github.com/" target="_blank">If you want to learn more about GitHub Pages, have a look here...</a>

 ### Type of App